danielwerthen/sosand/pages/bio.md

 Photo / Media orientation .

-I have experience working with many big names like musician Timbuktu, artist Joe Labero , musician Robyn and company Circus Cirkör.
+I have experience working with many big names like musician Timbuktu, artist Joe Labero , musician Robyn and commercial film with Circus Cirkör.

 I can offer all kinds of film/photojob, both large and small jobs.
 A-photo; Director of Photography, B-photo; first assistant camera and C-photo; second assistant camera,